Nigel Vagana: 2000s

 Vagana was selected to play for New Zealand on the wing in the 2000 Anzac Test.
 He finished the 2000 Auckland Warriors season as the club's top try-scorer.
 Vagana was then selected in the New Zealand squad for the 2000 World Cup.
 The Kiwis reached the final against Australia, and he played on the wing in the loss to the Kangaroos.

 Vagana commenced playing for Sydney's Canterbury-Bankstown for the 2001 NRL season.
 At the 2001 Dally M Awards Vagana was named the NRL's centre of the year.

 In April 2002, Vagana became the first Canterbury player since 1942 to score five tries in a match.
 That season he was the League's top try-scorer.
 At the 2002 Dally M Awards Vagana was named the NRL's centre of the year.
 He was selected to go on the 2002 New Zealand rugby league tour of Great Britain and France, playing at centre.
 Clinton Toopi broke his hand in a scuffle with Vagana during a team drinking session after the second test.
 Team management initially tried to cover up the incident, claiming the injury occurred during the match, before media found out and had a field day.
 Vagana played in all five test matches of the tour.

-During the 2002 NRL season the ladder-leading Canterbury were stripped all competition points and given record-breaking fines for salary cap breaches, meaning they finished the season with the wooden spoon.
+During the 2002 NRL season the ladder-leading Canterbury were stripped of 37 competition points and given then-record breaking fines for salary cap breaches, meaning they finished the season with the wooden spoon.

 Vagana moved to another Sydney club, the Cronulla-Sutherland Sharks for the 2004 NRL season.
 He was selected to play for New Zealand at fullback in the 2004 Anzac Test.
 Vagana finished the 2004 Cronulla-Sutherland Sharks season at the club's top try-scorer.
 In the post-season 2004 Tri-Nations tournament Vagana was selected to play in the centres for New Zealand in all four of their matches.